Ocala affordability tracker.

 The Ocala affordability picture.

-Ocala is one of the more affordable Florida metros on absolute price, but its affordability story is complicated by the retiree-heavy demographic.
+Ocala is one of the more affordable Florida metros on absolute price, but its affordability story is complicated by a large share of retirement-funded buyers.
 Many Ocala buyers are not earning a Marion County salary — they're moving in with retirement savings or Social Security plus pension income, which makes the headline price-to-income ratio less meaningful for the dominant buyer segment.

 What it means practically: Ocala remains achievable for first-time buyers, particularly in the Belleview/Summerfield/Dunnellon outlying submarkets and in the established central neighborhoods.
 The active-adult communities are a separate market where the buyer's income matters less than their downpayment capacity.